StackVista/stackstate-docs/use/analytics.md

     }
 ```

-This analytical query first gets all metrics streams of components from the `Production` environment which are of the type `Database`.
-The result of that query is used to build up telemetry queries against these metric streams.
+This analytical query first gets all metrics streams of components from the `Production` environment that are of the type `Database`.
+The result of that query is then used to build up telemetry queries against these metric streams.

-The full list of available function can be found [here](develop/reference/scripting/script-apis/README.md).
-Read about [async script results](develop/reference/scripting/async_script_result.md) to learn about chaining.
+The full list of available functions can be found [in the Script API documentation](/develop/reference/scripting/script-apis/README.md).
+To learn about chaining, see [async script results](/develop/reference/scripting/async_script_result.md).

 ### Example queries